slhck/ffmpeg-quality-metrics/README.md

 | VIF    | [Visual Information Fidelity](https://en.wikipedia.org/wiki/Visual_information_fidelity) | 0-100 (higher is better)                               | `scale_0`<br> `scale_1`<br> `scale_2`<br> `scale_3`                                                                                                                                                                                                                          | No                     |
 | MSAD   | Mean Sum of Absolute Differences                                                         | depends on input video, minimum is 0 (higher is worse) | `msad_y`<br> `msad_u`<br> `msad_v`<br> `msad_avg`                                                                                                                                                                                                                            | No                     |

 As shown in the table, every metric can have more than one submetric computed, and they will be printed in the output.
+The exact set of VMAF submetrics depends on the chosen model and the libvmaf version; the table above shows the output for the default (v0) model.
+VMAF v1 models output different submetrics (e.g. CAMBI and chroma-related features).

 If you want to calculate additional metrics, enable them with the `--metrics` option: